Primo Brands Corporation (PRMB) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-2, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Primo Brands Corporation ("Primo Brands" or the "Company") (NYSE: PRMB) have opportunity to lead the securities fraud class action lawsuit.
+5, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Primo Brands Corporation ("Primo Brands" or the "Company") (NYSE: PRMB).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PRIMO BRANDS CORPORATION (PRMB), CLICK HERE BEFORE JANUARY 12, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR PRIMO BRANDS INVESTMENTS, CLICK HERE BEFORE JANUARY 12, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?